This page contains a full preview of Chapter 17 of RAFT 2035.

 There are two ways in which such politicians can be persuaded to give serious consideration to ideas such as are contained in RAFT:

 - Politicians are sensitive to public opinion.
-When there is evidence of a change in the public mood, politicians are ready to start expressing views aligned with this change.
+When there is evidence of a change in the public mood, politicians are ready to start exploring views aligned with this change.
 Therefore, when members of the general public talk and write more often about the goals contained in RAFT, we can expect growing interest in these goals from politicians as well.

 - At least some politicians are sensitive, not only to the current public opinion, but to what they believe could shortly become public opinion.
 If the advisers to these politicians forward reports about what is being said by emerging future thought leaders (including present-day students, or even school students), it raises the possibility of those politicians acting not just as followers of these emerging new opinions, but as perceived shapers and leaders of these opinions.

 Accordingly, to change the minds of politicians, supporters of RAFT 2035 should seek to find ways to raise awareness of the merits of the RAFT goals among various other thought leaders in society.
-This can be summarised as “influence the influencers, educate the educators, and inspire those who can, in turn, inspire others”.
+This can be summarised (as stated earlier) as “influence the influencers, educate the educators, and inspire those who can, in turn, inspire others”.
 In time, various politicians will, likewise, be influenced, educated, and inspired.
 Once this happens, we will start to see growing support for policy proposals that will accelerate the steps in the RAFT roadmap.

 Q: Even if individual political leaders are supportive in principle of the RAFT ideas, won’t any radical reform initiatives be undermined by forces within the political and legal systems which are determined to resist any significant changes?
 How will the huge forces of institutionalised resistance be overcome?